SixdegreeLab/MasteringChainAnalytics/en/ch12/ch12-nft-analysis.md

 ## Contract description

-The contracts related to NFT are usually divided into two categories: one is the contract of the project party, and the other is the contract of the third-party exchange platform used to trade NFT.
+The contracts related to NFT are usually divided into two categories: one is the contract of the project party and the other is the contract of the third-party exchange platform used to trade NFT.

 ### ERC721 contract

-We use ERC721 NFT as an example to show the characteristics of contract, the other can according to demand to understand, we in the market of NFT Opensea to [azuki] (https://opensea.io/collection/azuki) on the NFT, for example, that contract contain what events:
+We use ERC721 NFT as an example to show the characteristics of an NFT contract, the other can according to demand to understand, we in the market of NFT Opensea to [azuki](https://opensea.io/collection/azuki) on the NFT, for example, that contract contain what events:

 ```solidity
 interface ERC721 {